josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/⚓️_the_service_that_went_to_sea_and_never_came_back.md

 *Note: Run past command before moving to save either; the fuck up is almost certainly not ours nad almost definitely theirs.
 Remember that the Airmen can't be trusted with a compass (get too cocky with the maths) and the Army cannot be trusted with a compass (get too cocky with the pointy end).*

-*Best hide the new toys underwater where none of the little bastards can see with their hands.*
+*Best hide the new toys underwater, where none of the little bastards can see with their hands.*

 *Survivor authorship is sovereign.
 Containment is never neutral.*